ktwugoat/LEAD-UTexas/people/current.md

 <br>

 <img src="/people/images/0KW_Profile_4_3.jpg" width="150" height="215" align="left" hspace="20" />
-<span style="font-size: 15px !important; color: #555;">Koutian Wu is a first-year Ph.D. student in the LEAD Group at UT Austin.
+<span style="font-size: 15px !important; color: #555;">Koutian Wu (Wu) is a first-year Ph.D. student in the LEAD Group at UT Austin.
 He is interested in enhancing the capabilities of land-climate models, and ultimately aims to combine kilometer-scale modeling, in-situ measurements, and remote sensing to address emerging climate challenges.
-Currently, Koutian is working on integrating rock moisture and wood moisture into the hydrological cycle using the Noah-MP model.</span>
+Currently, Wu is working on integrating rock moisture and wood moisture into the hydrological cycle using the Noah-MP model.</span>

-<span style="font-size: 15px !important; color: #555;">Koutian presented his undergraduate work at the AGU 2023, where he was the first author in a poster session.
+<span style="font-size: 15px !important; color: #555;">Wu presented his undergraduate work at the AGU 2023, where he was the first author in a poster session.
 He has presented case studies at the Top Innovative Talents Symposium at Tsinghua University.</span>

-<span style="font-size: 15px !important; color: #555;">Koutian graduated from the School of Earth and Space Sciences at the University of Science and Technology of China (USTC) in 2024.
-He has been recognized with the "Outstanding Undergraduate Honor" and the title of "Excellent Graduate" by USTC.</span>
+<span style="font-size: 15px !important; color: #555;">Wu graduated from the School of Earth and Space Sciences at the University of Science and Technology of China (USTC) in 2024.
+He has been recognized with the "Honorary Rank" by USTC.</span>

 <br><br><br>